 When you stand at the top of the steepest and most windswept of our vineyards and look out over the undulating landscape it feels like you’ve reached the end of Germany, or maybe been beamed back in time several centuries.

 The truth is this semi-wilderness is resurgent in the 21st century!
 We recently planted another hectare of Riesling vines, taking our holdings in this long forgotten site to four hectares.
 We believe in the future of the Rothenberg.

-Where it is exposed, the red rhyolite bedrock of this precipitous slope looks like the surface of Mars!
-This gives Rotenberg the dry Riesling GGs from this site (first vintage 2015) a smoked bacon character that’s married to fine stone fruit and citrus aromas.
+Where it is exposed, the volcanic rhyolite bedrock of this precipitous slope looks like the surface of Mars!
+It gives the dry Riesling GGs from the Rotenberg (first vintage 2015) a smoked bacon character that’s married to fine stone fruit and citrus aromas.